Mag-Sul/ppol564_group1_new/README.md

    State: Kentucky

-   Variables: 3 toxic chemicals and people's health status
+   Variables: SO2 and people's health status

    Outcome: Any correlations and potential policy suggestions